Resumes and Cover Letters

 - List city, state (or country), and accurate dates for each position

-- Use bullet points with descriptive statements displaying skills, abilities, and professional accomplishments (begin with a power verb)
+- Use bullet points with descriptive statements displaying skills, abilities, and professional accomplishments (begin with a power verb and utilize transferable skills when appropriate) Here are some tips on writing strong bullet points.

 - If present work, use present tense, if past use past tense (stay away from active tense)